The Greater Threat: Amplified Stupidity

 Confirmation Acceleration occurs when AI systems rapidly provide information that confirms existing biases, creating an illusion of comprehensive research when they've merely accelerated confirmation bias.
 Traditional confirmation bias—our tendency to seek information that supports our existing beliefs—has always been a limitation of human cognition.
 But it operated within practical constraints; finding confirming evidence required some effort, and contradictory information might be encountered along the way.

 AI systems, particularly those designed to maximize user satisfaction, can remove these practical constraints.
-They can instantaneously generate vast amounts of content that aligns with a user’s expressed viewpoint, producing the appearance of overwhelming evidence for virtually any position.
-This content can include sophisticated-sounding arguments, apparent expert opinions, and seemingly relevant data—all tailored to reinforce rather than challenge the user’s existing beliefs.
+They can instantaneously generate vast amounts of content that aligns with a user's expressed viewpoint, producing the appearance of overwhelming evidence for virtually any position.

 For leaders already predisposed toward certain conclusions, this dynamic creates a dangerous feedback loop.
 A CEO convinced of a particular strategic direction can use AI to generate analysis that supports this direction, encountering none of the friction that might traditionally prompt reconsideration.
 A policymaker committed to a specific approach can find endless justifications for their position without grappling with serious counterarguments.